Initiative by Making More Health, Boehringer Ingelheim & HELIOZ

-“We are doing a step in the right direction when we use the power of the sun and a robust and durable sensor technology, which is easy to use for the people.
-This is a prerequisite for a success of the program.”
+“We are doing a step in the right direction when by using the power of the sun and a robust and durable sensor technology, which is easy to use for the people.
+This is a prerequisite for the success of the programme.”
 Mathias Locher, Corporate EHS at Boehringer Ingelheim

-“Sustainable improvement of the health situation in these poor surrounding requires a variety of activities in parallel such as health and hygiene trainings, but also investments in the improvement of infrastructures and income generation activities, investing in a better drinking water quality is for sure an essential element to make more health happen.”
+“Sustainable improvement of the health situation in these poor surroundings requires a variety of activities in parallel such as health and hygiene trainings, but also investments in the improvement of infrastructures and income generation activities - investing in a better drinking water quality is for sure an essential element to make more health happen.”
 Manuela Pastore, Global lead of the MMH initiative